Brunswick Mum

 Brunswick Mum (Braunschweiger Mumme, Mumma Brunsvicensium or Mumia, Mom de Bronsvic), was originally an alcoholic beer from Brunswick in Germany, which ranged from weak to strong depending on the brewing method.
 One of the first black beers recorded in history.

 History

 Mum originated in the Late Middle Ages.
-The composition gave the beer a long shelf life that allowed a wide distribution; Mum became the most important export from Brunswick and, in the early modern period was shipped to places such as India and the Caribbean.
+The composition gave the beer a long shelf life that allowed a wide distribution; mum became the most important export from Brunswick and, in the early modern period was shipped to places such as India and the Caribbean.
 The drink is still sold in Brunswick where since autumn 2008, for the first time in about 200 years, it is produced in alcoholic variants.

+According to one source, a cask of Brunswick mum was sold for between 40 and 100 rixdollars.